Michigan Is One of Two States To Not Have An Official Insect

 Aberdeen Academy's Request

 Aberdeen Academy, an elementary school in the Grand Rapids Public Schools, has made its case for why the Stonefly should be named Michigan's official state insect.
-All 18 of the fifth graders wrote five-paragraph essays and mailed them to State Rep. Rachel Hood, who was so impressed she introduced bill HB5563 to officially make the stonefly the state insect.
+All 18 fifth graders wrote five-paragraph essays and mailed them to State Rep. Rachel Hood, who was so impressed that she introduced bill HB5563 to officially make the stonefly the state insect.

 READ MORE: What Is The Official Dog of Michigan?